How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 Big Brand Personalities and Stealing Light

-Prominent brand personalities are notorious energy vampire too.
+Prominent brand personalities are notorious energy vampires too.
 They dissociate from their fears and inadequacies and teach others how they can “overcome” them.

 For example, take any famous motivational speaker.
 This individual might be running away from his laziness and feelings of lack.

-But as long as the speaker unconsciously shames their audience for their laziness and feelings of deficiency, the speaker feels elevated, abundant, and competent while the audience looks up to him with feelings of awe.
+But as long as this speaker unconsciously shames the audience for their laziness and feelings of deficiency, the speaker feels elevated, abundant, and competent while the audience looks up to him with feelings of awe.

 And worse still, the speaker is likely taking large sums of money from the attendees for this “service” too.